cckuailong/Small_Functions/README.md

 8. Github_auoto_star:

   Gitstar is a website where pepople can star each other conviniently.
 If we want to star a lot of repetories, we need a lot of time.
 The tool is used to automatelly get the list of the repos and star them in a very fast way.

+9. CrackOffice:

+  CrackOffice is a tool to get the password of the Encrypted Office files(word, excel and so on) with the method of violent crack.
+You can use the default password dictionary.
+Or you can customize your own dictionary.
+It's amazing!